Refined nuclear magnetic dipole moment of rhenium: $^{185}$Re and $^{187}$Re: Results and discussion

 \subsection{Shielding constant calculation}

-We have used the following scheme to calculate the shielding constant for ReO$_4^-$ and it contributions (see Table~\ref{ShieldCalc}).
+We have used the following scheme to calculate the shielding constant for ReO$_4^-$ and its contributions (see Table~\ref{ShieldCalc}).
 The diamagnetic part has been calculated at the four-component PBE0 method~\cite{pbe0}.
-As in previous studies~\cite{Skripnikov:18a,Skripnikov:2020a} we've found that this contribution is almost independent of the choice of the functional or method used.
-For example, the values calculated within the Dirac-Hartree-Fock and PBE0 response theories coincide within a few ppm.
-Moreover, the same value within a few ppm can be obtained even using the uncoupled Dirac-Hartree-Fock approach, i.e. simple orbital perturbation theory.
+As in previous studies~\cite{Skripnikov:18a,Skripnikov:2020a} we have found that this contribution is almost independent of the choice of the functional or method used.
+For example, the values calculated within the Dirac-Hartree-Fock (7630.8 ppm) and PBE0 (7633.3 ppm) response theories coincide within a few ppm.
+Moreover, the same value within a few ppm can be obtained even using the uncoupled Dirac-Hartree-Fock approach (7633.2 ppm), i.e. simple orbital perturbation theory.
 The latter corresponds to calculation using Eq.~(\ref{SHIELDPT}) with an additional summation over all occupied molecular orbitals, $|0 \rangle$, which are included in the Slater determinant, and the sum over $n$ in Eq.~(\ref{SHIELDPT}) is limited to the negative energy orbitals.
-All orbitals were obtained within the DHF method.